-There are times when we need to contact parents, so we need to have your up-to-date contact numbers at all times.
-So we request all parents to help us to help you and your child by informing us of any changes in telephone number / email address; if we don't hold current information then something important may be missed.
+There are times when we need to contact parents, so we need to have your up to date contact numbers at all times.
+So we request all parents to help us to help you and your child by making sure we always have your current telephone number / email contact - if we don't then something important may be missed.
 This is especially important for your child's health and safety.
 There will be regular checks on telephone numbers throughout the year.
 You are also asked to provide two other contacts in case of emergency where we are unable to contact you.